Navigate My Site:

 An early "IN-A-WALL" Gas Oven (also came in an electric version).
 These were designed in Shelbyville by the original CHAMBERS Corporation.

-A later "IN-A-WALL" Gas Oven (also came in an electric version).
+Here is a later built-in Gas Oven (also came in an electric version).
 These were designed in Oxford, Mississippi by the CHAMBERS after the Rangaire purchase (note the similarity of design) -

 Here's what it looks like inside.
 I'm told the light bulb is part of the circuit that makes it operate.